 - Math Quiz Bowl Challenge (SAT Math) (There will be no Science component to the 2022 Tenacity Challenge)

-- Latinx and African-American Literature Response Challenge (Video OR written response to a memoir read by the team)
+- Latinx and African-American Literature Response Challenge (Video in response to a memoir read by the team)

 - History Argument Challenge (Team will research and argue a position before a panel of judges)